stevenc49/stevenc49.github.io/pages/practiceJournal.md

 This falls within the "Principles of Life" that I've been building up slowly throughout the past couple years:

 - Do not worry about your stock portfolio, just buy and hold
-- Do not waste time on Telus work, just use that time on getting better at leetcode
+- Do not waste time on Telus work, just use that time on getting better at leetcode.
+But do not stress out over not working for Big4.
 - Use other time to get better at cooking/chinese/fitness/photography/business/etc?